Databeans/lighthouse/README.md

 ## OVERVIEW

 Lighthouse is a library developed by DataBeans to optimize Lakehouse performance and reduce its total cost ownership.
 It is designed to monitor the health of the Lakehouse tables from a data layout perspective and provide valuable insights about how well data is clustered.
-This information helps users identify when data maintenance operations (vacuum, compaction, clustering …) should be performed, which improves query performance and reduce storage costs.
+This information helps users identify when data maintenance operations (vacuum, compaction, clustering …) should be performed, which engenders improvements in query performance and reduction in storage costs.

 The Lighhouse library can assist in addressing the following questions:
  * How well is my data clustered on disk?